-Other than through the microscope, bacteria form what we call “colonies” which have millions of cells which allow us to easily see bacteria in a medium that is grown in the lab known as agar plates.
+Other than through the microscope, they form what we call “colonies” which have millions of cells which allow us to easily see them in a medium that is grown in the lab known as agar plates.
 This is the simplest method used, in order to identify and see bacteria.
-We use this method to count how many bacteria are present in for example a swab of a cutting board.
+We use this method to count how many bacterial cells are present in for example a swab of a cutting board.
 Greater than 300 colonies is considered dirty and contaminated.

 These were one of the very first organisms to exist on our planet, so they are very, very old and have co-existed with humans since the beginning.
 There are millions of different types of bacteria, some good for you and some very dangerous to your health.